 As you probably already know, you need one spark plug per cylinder.
-For instance, A V6 or straight 6 engine needs 6 spark plugs, inline-four engines need 4, and V8s require 8.
+For instance, A V6 or straight 6 engine needs 6 spark plugs, inline-four engines need 4, while V8s require 8.

 Obviously, the cost will go up the more plugs you need.
 Another important factor is the type of spark plug you purchase.

 There are various types of spark plugs that you can choose from.
-They’re all made with different materials that influence the durability and overall quality of the plug.
+They’re all made with different materials that influence the durability and overall quality of the spark it produces.

 Lower quality spark plugs will cost less but generally won’t last as long.
 This means you will need to replace them more frequently compared to the higher-priced options that are more durable.